• To provide a safe, enjoyable environment for children aged 4 – 11 outside their normal school day and /or during holidays.

 Stop and drop is from 8.30am and costs £2 per day, per user and does not include breakfast foods and drinks.

-From September 2020 we will require you to book in advance.
+From September 2020 we will require you to book in advance, either fortnightly or termly.
 Priority places will be given to full breakfast club users as places will be limited.

 If you do not know a term in advance, please use this form to book in each fortnight.
 Pre-booking is essential and the form will be emailed out and will need to be completed at least a week before the fortnight starts.
 The forms will close at midnight on Sunday.
 We will not be able to facilitate ad hoc provision due to curerent safety measures that we have had to put in place.